David Strathairn: Theater

 Strathairn is also a stage actor and has performed over 30 theatrical roles.
 He performed several roles in stage plays by Harold Pinter.
 He has played Stanley in two consecutive New York Classic Stage Company (CSC) productions of Pinter's 1957 play The Birthday Party, directed by Carey Perloff (since 1992 artistic director of the American Conservatory Theater), in 1988 and 1989; the dual roles of prison Officer and Prisoner in Pinter's 1989 play Mountain Language (in a double bill with the second CSC Rep production of The Birthday Party); Edwin Booth in a workshop production of Booth!
 A House Divided by W. Stuart McDowell alongside Maryann Plunkett at The Players in 1989; Kerner, in Tom Stoppard's Hapgood (1994); and Devlin, opposite Lindsay Duncan's Rebecca, in Pinter's 1996 two-hander Ashes to Ashes in the 1999 New York premiere by the Roundabout Theatre Company.

 In 2015, Strathairn appeared in Anton Chekhov's The Cherry Orchard with Mary McDonnell at People's Light theater in Malvern, Pennsylvania.
 He lent his voice talents to an adaptation in the form of a radio play of Sinclair Lewis' It Can't Happen Here by the Berkeley Repertory Theatre in October 2020.

 Strathairn played Jan Karski in the one-man play Remember This: The Lesson of Jan Karski, written by Clark Young and Derek Goldman.
 The play is an original production by The Laboratory for Global Performance and Politics at Georgetown University.
 In 2021, Strathairn garnered critical acclaim for a production of Remember This at the Chicago Shakespeare Theater.

 Strathairn narrated a biographical video to introduce Barack Obama before his acceptance speech at the 2008 Democratic National Convention.

+Strathairn is starring as Vladimir in the Guthrie Theatre's production of Waiting for Godot.

 Personal life

+Strathairn married Logan Goodman in 1980.
+They have two children, Tay and Ebby.
 Strathairn's son Tay Strathairn was keyboardist for the band Dawes.